kestra-io/docs/content/docs/14.best-practices/managing-pip-dependencies.md

 pip install requests pandas polars && ./kestra server standalone --worker-thread=16
 ```

-In case you want to run Kestra using docker, you can make the changes in the docker-compose.yml file to install the pip package dependencies, and then start the Kestra server.
+In case you want to run Kestra using Docker, you can make the changes in the `docker-compose.yml` file to install the pip package dependencies, and then start the Kestra server.

-In either of these Kestra server installations, you will need to run the Python tasks using the `RUNNER` process so that the python code has access to the pip package dependencies installed in the Kestra server process.
+In either of these Kestra server installations, you will need to run the Python tasks using the `RUNNER` process so that the Python code has access to the pip package dependencies installed in the Kestra server process.

 ## Using cache files